 - affordable housing, and safe communities are only common sense add-ons since they are needed to keep a labour force working…affordable housing in Winnipeg amounts to Stalin-era style housing blocks

 That the Manitoba government has issued a new strategy for carrying these out is extremely laughable.
 Newly conservative it has radically slashed both education and health care funding.
-This is a typical conservative approach, punishing those who do not perform in lock-step with what the governmental-industrial complex dictates that workers are capable of performing.
+This is a typical conservative approach, punishing those who do not perform in lock-step with what the governmental-industrial complex dictates that they deem that workers are capable of performing.

-It is clear from the documents themselves and their underlying lack of responsiveness to the actual causes of poverty that makes the invitation for Manitobans to share their thoughts on the prevention and reduction of poverty to be a sham and bogus and hilarious…it’s a joke.
+It is clear from the documents themselves and their underlying lack of responsiveness to the actual causes of poverty that makes the invitation for Manitobans to share their thoughts on the prevention and reduction of poverty to be a sham and bogus.
 As long as any attempt to deal with poverty is done by governmentally recognized experts – who are the least qualified to deal with it – will continue to make Manitoba legislative rule a form of systemic apartheid.
 The use of the term stakeholders of course does not mean the impoverished, who are those with the most at stake because poverty intrudes on all human rights.
 Instead the term stakeholders means all parties in government and industry who are not receiving the greatest potential financial benefit from the poor being lifted out of poverty through make-work projects.
 The impoverished are impoverished because of the dirty rotten system itself that is imposed on them by government/industry.